markblokpoel/mathlib/paper.md

 scientists to 'conceptually analyze, specify, and formalize intuitions that otherwise remain unexamined' [@guest_martin:2021].
 They make otherwise underspecified theories precise and open for critical reflection [@vanrooij_baggio:2021].
 A theory can be formally specified in a computational model using mathematical concepts such as set theory, graph theory and probability theory.
-Following this specification comes analysis to understand precisely what assumptions and consequences the formal theory entails.
+The specification is often followed by analysis to understand precisely what assumptions and consequences the formal theory entails.
 An important method of analysis is computer simulation, which allows scientists to explore complex model behaviours and derive predictions that cannot (easily) be analytically derived.